 Would you write a check for $100 to an organization called “Driven?”
 Maybe?
-You’d probably want to know more about what exactly they do before committing.
-Unfortunately, there are tons of nonprofits with names that are vague or unprofessional.
-Think of how many nonprofits you’ve seen with names so non-specific that you don’t have any idea what the organization does, such as “Thrive,” “Future,” “Elevation,” or “Happify.”
-Then there are nonprofits using unusual spellings and phrases, like “Kwality Kids Edukation” or “Crazy Larry’s Wacky Wildlife Refuge.”
-(OK, that last one might be a bit outlandish!)
+You’d probably want to know more about what exactly they do before committing, right?
+Unfortunately, there are tons of nonprofit names out there that are vague or even unprofessional.

 You should choose a name that represents the purpose of your nonprofit corporation.
-Ideally, your nonprofit name should make sense and reflect the mission and actions of your organization.
-Many nonprofits have rather vague names that do not effectively define their brand or tell people what it is that they do — these organizations will likely lose donors to confusion.
+Ideally, when deciding how to name a nonprofit, the name should make sense and reflect the mission and actions of your organization.
+As mentioned earlier, many nonprofits have rather vague names that do not effectively define their brand or tell people what it is that they do — these organizations could lose donors due to confusion.

 Your nonprofit’s name is often the first thing people will learn about your organization, so make it memorable and clear — give people an easy-to-remember name that shows them exactly what makes your organization unique.

-This probably goes without saying, but it helps to keep in mind that your nonprofit’s name is often the first impression that donors and stakeholders receive of your organization.
-From the first moment they see your name on a business card or visit your website, they’re wondering whether your organization is credible and professional enough to support.
+Keep in mind that your nonprofit’s name is often the first impression that donors and stakeholders receive of your organization.
+From the first moment they see your name on a business card or visit your website, they’re wondering whether or not your organization is credible and professional enough to support with their capital.

-Avoid using strange punctuation or unusual alternative spellings of words; make the name easy to spell and easy to remember.
-Try to choose a name that is clear and presentable — ideally, one that donors would be happy to write on a check and recommend to their networks.
+Avoid using strange punctuation or unusual alternative spellings of words.
+Focus on making the name easy to spell and easy to remember.
+Come up with a list of nonprofit names that are clear and presentable — then, pick one that best describes your mission and that donors would be happy to support and write a check for.

 Show That You’re a Nonprofit

 When you start a nonprofit with Incfile, your package of incorporation services (at all levels) includes an unlimited name availability search.
-What does “unlimited” mean?
-Just what it says: we’ll work with you to make sure your chosen name is all clear by conducting a thorough search of your state’s corporation database.
+Incfile will work with you to make sure your chosen name is all clear by conducting a thorough search of your state’s corporation database.
 In case your preferred nonprofit name is already taken, we'll work with you as long as it takes to find a nonprofit corporation name that is ready for you to use.